- Injuries to the ribs and the vital muscles and connective tissue around them are common in car accidents and can sometimes prove fatal.

 - Rib injury treatment can take time, which could mean you’ll be out of work for days, weeks, or even months.

-- A free consultation with a personal injury specialist could help you obtain a full and fair settlement.
+- A free consultation with a car accident attorney could help you obtain a full and fair settlement.

 Car accidents often cause blunt force trauma injuries.
 This trauma commonly happens when the impact of the collision throws the victim violently against the steering wheel, the dashboard, or even the seatbelt – all of which can cause rib cage injuries.